Simon-Brandt/ShellArgparser/README.md

 ## Usage

 Source the argparser with `source argparser.sh` (or `source argparser.sh --action -- "$@"`, with `action` being either `read`, `set`, or `all`) inside the script whose arguments need to be parsed.
 If `${ARGPARSER_READ_ARGS}` is set to `true` (which per default is), the arguments will be parsed upon sourcing, else, the respective functions need to be called.
 If `${ARGPARSER_SET_ARGS}` is set to `true` (which per default is), the arguments will be set to variables upon sourcing, else, the associative array `${args}` needs to be accessed.

-## Purpose

-Parse a script's arguments, giving proper error messages for wrongly set arguments, assigning the values to the respective variables, as well as creating and printing a help or usage message.

 ## Example usage